ax1/a1-server/README.md

 ### Logging

-By default no logging is required (performance), but if any of the most popular logging systems (winston, bunyan, log4js, etc...) is a requirement, that logging component can be added in the configuration object.
+By default no logging module is required (for better performance), but if any of the most popular logging systems (winston, bunyan, log4js, etc...) is a requirement, that logging component can be added in the configuration object.

 This way, the developer only need to use the Logger class shipped with the server.
-If in the future, the real logger is replaced by a new one, no code changes are required, just change the logger in the configuration object.
+If in the future, the real logger is replaced by a new one, no code changes are required, just set the new logger you want to use in the configuration object.

 ```javascript
 //STEP-1 configure the Logger in the server